Tips on What to Review and Practice

 Mechanical Reasoning Test: Mandatory for Jobs with Machines

 A mechanical reasoning test exists because not everyone has the aptitude for working with machines.
 Some people have a natural knack for understanding physical objects.
 Others, however, tend to remain hopeless even with careful study.
 A job that requires working with equipment and technology, therefore, needs serious screening, unless the company wants to be stuck with someone without a clue.

 In all this, you may be wondering: what on earth is “mechanical reasoning”?

 Unlike other kinds of aptitude tests, you will not pass a mechanical reasoning test without prior knowledge of physics.
-This includes the understanding of how levers and pulleys work, how gears and springs go together, how screws and bolts should look like, and how simple and complex electrical set-ups can be made.
-It requires know-how on the theory involving effort, distance, weight, load and resistance.
+It includes the understanding of how levers and pulleys work, how gears and springs go together, how screws and bolts should look like, and how elaborate and straightforward electrical set-ups can be made.
+It requires know-how on the theory involving effort, distance, weight, load, and resistance.
 It requires visio-spatial aptitude, or the ability to make mental representations of objects and then manipulate the image that is in one’s head.
-It involves being able to track cause-and–effect relationships.
+It involves being able to track cause-and-effect relationships.
 It means computation of shop arithmetic.

 Here are some sample questions you can expect from a mechanical reasoning test:

 As you can see, they are questions that can’t be answered without having to review, which is why advanced preparation is imperative for anyone who is about to take this exam.

 What are other ways to enhance performance on a mechanical reasoning test?
 Consider the following tips:

 First, study the drawings carefully.
 In general, questions on a mechanical reasoning test are accompanied by pictures, graphs, statistics and other illustrations related to the problem.
 Study them carefully as they provide clues on how you can approach the presented situation.
 The issue may seem straightforward at first, but a drawing can show that the set-up is complex.